-Turku Vocational Institute adult education department organizes also preparatory education for the mid-level Finnish language test (7 nights altogether).
+Turku Vocational Institute adult education department organizes also training for the mid-level Finnish language test (5 nights altogether).

 Luuppi is a joint education unit of the City of Turku’s Finnish and Swedish Adult Education Centres.
 This unit organizes education especially for immigrants.
 Luuppi offers Finnish and Swedish language education, but also the possibility to study and do arts and crafts, dance and exercise, culture and history, as well as information technology.